We are Safe Medford.

 We are a grassroots group advocating for policies, services, and education to support and ensure the safety and dignity of all community members regardless of their immigration status.

-We are proud Medford residents—many of us lifelong Medford residents—united through a shared desire to help protect our neighbors, especially those who are unfairly marginalized and targeted.
+We are Medford residents—many of us lifelong Medford residents—united through a shared desire to help protect our neighbors, especially those who are unfairly marginalized and targeted.
 While we formed in response to heightened threats against immigrants, our goals have been relevant for many decades and prior political climates, and will continue to be relevant in the future.
 We aspire to have a lasting impact on Medford and beyond.

 We have two immediate goals, one of which we are thrilled to have achieved: